loda-lang/loda-programs/programs/oeis/list5.md

 * [A278933](http://oeis.org/A278933) ([program](278/A278933.asm)): Number of 2 X 2 matrices with entries in {0,1,...,n} and permanent = trace with no entry repeated.
 * [A279019](http://oeis.org/A279019) ([program](279/A279019.asm)): Least possible number of diagonals of simple convex polyhedron with n faces.
 * [A279030](http://oeis.org/A279030) ([program](279/A279030.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 129", based on the 5-celled von Neumann neighborhood.
+* [A279053](http://oeis.org/A279053) ([program](279/A279053.asm)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 131", based on the 5-celled von Neumann neighborhood.
 * [A279054](http://oeis.org/A279054) ([program](279/A279054.asm)): Largest integer m for which binomial(m,n-1) > binomial(m-1,n).
 * [A279075](http://oeis.org/A279075) ([program](279/A279075.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/5) requires n steps to reach 0.
 * [A279076](http://oeis.org/A279076) ([program](279/A279076.asm)): Maximum starting value of X such that repeated replacement of X with X-ceiling(X/6) requires n steps to reach 0.